arjunkdot/basic-dept/README.md

 ### What I learned

 - Learned to use Gatsby to build websites.
+- Learned to use Gatsby's GraphiQL interface.
 - Learned how to write basic GraphQL queries.
+- Learned about Gatsby GraphQL Typegen.
-- Learned to use Framer Motion to implement a
+- Learned to use Framer Motion to implement a custom cursor.

 ## Author